-After years of debate, researchers finally determined that persistent depression causes brain damage, and not the other way around.
-Neurologists previously had hypothesized that brain damage was a predisposing factor for chronic depression, but a new study published in Molecular Psychiatry sheds a different light.
+Neurologists previously hypothesized that brain damage was a predisposing factor for chronic depression, but a new study published in Molecular Psychiatry sheds a different light on the subject.

-Specifically, the study found that those patients diagnosed with major depressive disorder, “showed robust reductions in hippocampal volume (1.24%) in MDD patients compared with healthy controls.”
-You can read the full study here.
+Specifically, the study found that those patients diagnosed with major depressive disorder, “showed robust reductions in hippocampal volume (1.24%) in MDD (Major Depressive Disorder) patients compared with healthy controls.”

 What is the hippocampus?

 The hippocampus is a small area of the brain that is located in the medial temporal lobe of the brain.
-It is comprised of two halves, one which resides on each hemisphere of the brain.
-It is generally agreed that the main functionality of the hippocampus encompasses the creation of new memories, the formation of long term memory, and spatial navigation.
+It is comprised of two halves, one of which resides in each hemisphere of the brain.
+It plays an important role in the limbic system.

 The hippocampus and depression